TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - For particles we might just templatize the particle effect by the image id and animation id
 	- We don't even have to explicitly instantiate particle types as the defs are included in hpp

-- Let's implement those gifs because it's constantly on my mind
-	- And it will be somewhat fun

 - Handle throw_through later, we'll make it just see-through for the moment
 	- we'll have a separate filter for that probably